-Figure 8.30 Reinstall rear shield.
-Connect blower to power supply and turn on gas supply.
+Connect the blower to the power supply and turn on the gas supply.

 NOTE: This blower utilizes a snap disc to control ON and OFF operation.
 When the correct temperature is reached, the blower will automatically turn ON.
-Use the rheostat knob to adjust the fan to High or Low to suit your preferences.
+Use the rheostat/ speed control knob to adjust the fan speed to suit your preferences.